paulscherrerinstitute/jungfrau_utils/Readme.md

 # Description

-`jungrau_utils` collects a set of scripts for operating and doing first analysis of the Jungfrau detectors.
+`jungfrau_utils` collects a set of scripts for operating and doing first analysis of the Jungfrau detectors.
 This includes:

 * a python environment called `jungfrau_client`, for controllig the detector from Alvra and Bernina
 * a set of scripts for calibrations (running a pedestal run, converting gain maps, ...)